Bambu Labs X1 3D Printer

 • Cost: free

-• no undercut on the mold
+• No undercut on the form

 • PS (Polystyrene)